Facts about Major Rivers of India

 A. Major Rivers of India from Himalayan Range

-There are three river system in Himalayan Range – Indus river system, Ganges river system, Brahmaputra river system.
+There are mainly three river system in Himalayan Range – Indus river system, Ganges river system, Brahmaputra river system.

 Indus and Tributaries